arduino-libraries/Arduino_LSM9DS1/readme.md

 Slope and Offset = calibration parameters.

-readRaw... produces dimensionless uncalibrated output and is the method to be used when calibrating. read... produces calibrated output in the unit of your choise.
+readRaw... produces dimensionless uncalibrated output and is the method to be used when calibrating. read... produces calibrated output in the unit of your choice.

 Note that when Unit, Slope and Offset are left to their default values, the read... and readRaw... methods produce the same output, identical to that of library version 1.01.

-Measuring the offset shows that it scales with the chip internal full scale setting (IFS).
+Measuring the offset shows that it scales roughly with the chip internal full scale setting (IFS).
 That means that it is caused by the internal transducer and not by the ADC.
 So it is sufficient to calibrate for just one of the full scale settings and compensate for the others by means of a multiplication (FS).
+The small dependency of the gyroscope offset on the FS setting was discovered only recently.
+Calibrating and running at the same FS setting improved the accuracy especially of the gyro drift.

 ------------------------------------------
 ## 4 Output Data Rate (ODR)